Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT S 03 List Type.md

 listB =  [ 1, 2, 3 ]
 ```

-### Example C: Colons in List Enumeration
+### Colons in Explicit List Enumeration

 Colons (`:`) are used to list construction.

-They can be seen as a pseudo right-associated "operator".
-The left side of a colon is an element, and the right side is a list.
+Multiple colons may be used in a list construction, however, doing so can lead to confusion.

 ```Clean
 // Language: Clean